123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 ORDER BY
   year, month;
 ```
-After running this query, we recive those results:
+After running this query, we receive the following results:
 1. January - 1845
 2. February - 1685
 3. March - 1840